antoniomdk/antoniomdk/README.md

 ### Hi there 👋

-I'm Antonio, a Software Engineer from  Granada, Spain, currently living in Glasgow, Scotland.
+I'm Antonio, a Software Engineer from  Granada, Spain, living in Glasgow, Scotland.
 I'm currently working at [Celtiberian](https://celtiberian.es/) as a Full-Stack engineer.

 ## 🔧 Technologies & Tools